-MATH 1410

-Math for Elem Education I\ 3 Credits 3 Class Hours
+MATH 1410 Math for Elem Education I\ 3 Credits 3 Class Hours

 An introductory first course in math for elementary education which is restricted to students majoring in Elementary or Early Childhood Education.
 Topics include tools for problem solving, sets and operations on sets, functions, logic, numeration system, algebra-based study of properties of and operations with whole numbers, integers, rational numbers, and real numbers.
-Prerequisite: DSPM 0850 \ This course is part of the general education core.
+Prerequisite: DSPM 0850 introductory elements of probability and statistics and the basic concepts of Euclidean geometry and coordinate geometry including congruence, similarity, measurements, areas, and volumes.
+Prerequisite: MATH 1410 \ This course is part of the general education core.